 Entering or returning to the USA from Mexico

 If you are entering or returning to the USA from Mexico, you will need a form of documentation described on this page of the CBP website.
 If you are not an American or Canadian citizen, you will require a valid passport and a visa or visa waiver (ESTA) or ‘green card’ (legal residency card) to enter the USA from Mexico.

 Mexico visa requirements

 Many people don’t need to pre-apply for a visa to visit Mexico, but some do.
 Read Do I need a visa to visit Mexico? for details.

 Entry procedures at the Mexican border

 To learn about the procedures at the Mexican border see Procedures for entering and leaving Mexico

-Residency in Mexico: For information about long-term residency, including permits for living, retirement, and working in Mexico, connect to the Mexico Immigration page and download a copy of our comprehensive Mexico Immigration Guide (eBook).
+For information about long-term residency, including permits for living, retirement, and working in Mexico, see our article about the principal routes to obtain residency in Mexico.

 Mexico in your inbox

 Our free newsletter about Mexico brings you a monthly round-up of recently published stories and opportunities, as well as gems from our archives.